Who is Homeless?

 What rights do eligible children and youth have under the McKinney-Vento Act?

 -go to school, no matter where they live or how long they have lived there.

 -attend either the local school or the school of origin, whatever is in the best interest of the child; the school of origin is the school the child attended when he/she was permanently housed or the school in which the child was last enrolled.

 -receive transportation to and from the school or origin.

 -enroll in school immediately, even if they are missing records and documents normally required for enrollment, such as birth certificate, proof of residence, previous school records or immunization/medical records.

 - have access to the same programs and services that are available to all other students, including transportation and supplemental educational services.

--attend school with children not experiencing homelessness; a school may not segregate a student because he or she is homeless.If you or someone you know if affected by homelessness, please don't hesitate to contact Mrs. Conrad at email@example.com or 291-4791 ext.
+-attend school with children not experiencing homelessness; a school may not segregate a student because he or she is homeless.If you or someone you know if affected by homelessness, please don't hesitate to contact Mrs. Rawson at firstname.lastname@example.org or 291-4791 ext.
 103 to see how we can help.